Whiplash Claim Payout Amounts From 31 May 2021 For Symptoms Lasting Up To 2 Years

 Remember – if your neck, back or shoulder injury is as a result of another injury type, such as a dislocated shoulder or broken arm, it can be argued by your solicitor that the sums you should be awarded would be based on the more generous pre 31 May 2021 figures.

 How much will my whiplash claim be worth for symptoms over 24 months?

 The whiplash tariff only extends to symptoms of up to 24 months.
 Once symptoms are beyond this your neck, back and shoulder injury is considered more serious and as such the government has not limited with a tariff the amount you can claim.

 Instead – the amount you can claim is calculated in the usual way by your solicitor with reference to caselaw and judicial guidance.
 You can see example figures in our compensation amounts article

-Remember – when your injuries are more severe – back, neck and shoulder injuries may not considered one and the same, but rather multiple injuries and as such the combined effect of such injuries will increase your compensation.
-This is nest explained in our multiple injury claim calculation article.
+Remember – when your injuries are more severe – back, neck and shoulder injuries may not be considered one and the same, but rather multiple injuries and as such the combined effect of such injuries will increase your compensation.
+This is best explained in our multiple injury claim calculation article.

 How do prove the amount of time you have suffered your symptoms of whiplash?

 To prove your whiplash injury and its duration – you will require a report from an independent medical expert.
 The medical expert will give an opinion of either how long you have actually suffered whiplash symptoms as a result of your road accident or a prognosis of how long you are likely to continue to suffer symptoms (if the medical report is produced before you have recovered from your symptoms).

 The medical experts would typically be accredited and independently selected via a body known as MedCo.